akvo/akvo-reporting/Documentation/tutorials/crosstab_with_params/crosstab_with_params.md

 ### Alternative header layout

-An alternative to deleting the ```metric``` static text and replacing ```column2``` with Council is to hide one row of the header.
+The second row, Council, of the header can be hidden.
+It may not be the best choice in this case, but it's good to know about the option.
 Select the Crosstab widget.
 In the General section of the Properties there's a Hide Measure Header checkbox:

 ![Screenshot][550]

-This will hide the Council label too however.
+This hides the Council label and puts the survey field choice on the second header line.

 ### Metric totals